mikerochip/editorconfig-monodevelop/README.md

+# ARCHIVE NOTE

+March 4, 2022: This repo was an implementation of an EditorConfig addin to add support for .editorconfig to [MonoDevelop](https://github.com/mono/monodevelop).
+MonoDevelop was (is?) the underlying software behind Visual Studio for Mac.
+This addin [hasn't been needed since 2018](https://docs.microsoft.com/en-us/visualstudio/releasenotes/vs2017-mac-relnotes-v7.5#release-highlights), the MonoDevelop codebase hasn't been maintained since Jan 2020, and Microsoft is currently hinting at a rebuild of VS for Mac in their [roadmap page](https://docs.microsoft.com/en-us/visualstudio/productinfo/mac-roadmap).
+So this repo has effectively been obviated for quite a while.

+---

 # EditorConfig Plugin for MonoDevelop and Visual Studio for Mac

 This is an [EditorConfig][] plugin for [MonoDevelop][] and [Visual Studio for Mac][].